 In terms of realism, it’s not too bad.
 The graphics aren’t brilliant but you can still make out the likes of Sam Warburton and Owen Farrell playing for their respective sides.
 The player ratings are fairly well assessed and, for those rugby fans who will be playing this game religiously prior to the beginning of autumn’s Rugby World Cup tournament, users can assess their qualities and assets in both real life and on the game.
 For example, Ireland supporters can compare Johnny Sexton’s kicking qualities on the game directly with his phenomenal talent on the field.

 The game could be improved on many fronts and, if HB Studios decide to produce rugby union games on a yearly basis, one should expect these to become more advanced in the next couple of years.
 For now though, Rugby 15 is about as good as rugby union video games get.
-The graphics need work, as do the limited features, but the game will certainly get users hyped and excited for the approaching Rugby World Cup and, hopefully, players can see their favourite players from the game go on to perform well in the real life tournament in October.
+The graphics need work, as do the limited features, but the game will certainly get users hyped and excited for the approaching Rugby World Cup and, hopefully, players can see their favourite players from the game go on to perform well in the real life tournament in October, bingo games at bet365 have an offer.